Skip to Content

 Razo frying fish in sunflower oil.
 Photo by Hadley Tomicki for L.A.
 TACO.

-A more middling seafood taco in L.A. might be made with tilapia, chewy lobster, and exhausted oil, with more sodden batter breaking off in your mouth than actual meat.
-Razo’s seafood is deep-fried to order with the sunflower oil central to the cooking of so many former Soviet states, resulting in a sweeter, lighter, bright orange hull.
+A middling seafood taco in L.A. might be made with tilapia, chewy lobster, and exhausted oil, with more sodden batter breaking off in your mouth than actual meat.
+Razo’s seafood is deep-fried to order, using the sunflower oil that remains central to the cooking of so many former Soviet states, resulting in a sweeter, lighter bright orange hull.

 Fish being dipped in batter